12 min read

 That was the beautiful lie that changed my life.

 These days, I still live in my head, probably more than I should.
-But now I use those visions to move forward and level up.
+But now I use those visions to keep pushing forward, move ahead, and level up.

-I already have good reasons to keep going that go beyond the visions in my mind.
-If I want to be strong and self-sufficient in my old age, I have to keep showing up for myself through diligent self-care and discipline.
+Because if I want to be strong and self-sufficient in my old age, I must continue to show up for myself through diligent self-care and discipline.

 If I want peace in my home, I have to be the one to create it every day.
-If I want to be sure the damage I lived through doesn’t become a family tradition, then I have to be the one to break the cycle.
+If I want to ensure that the damage I experienced doesn’t become a family tradition, then I have to be the one to break the cycle.

 And when all that gets too hard, hell, I'll just keep on going out of spite.